-- Do not assume that all class 5.1 oxidising agents are compatible as many are not (e.g. ammonium nitrate is also incompatible with sodium nitrate, another oxidising agent).
+- Do not assume that all class 5.1 oxidising agents are compatible as many are not (e.g. ammonium nitrate is also incompatible with sodium nitrite, another oxidising agent).
 Unless proven otherwise, assume the materials are incompatible.
 See the product SDS for guidance.
 Do not store blasting agents, explosives, sulphur and finely divided combustible solids in the same store as ammonium nitrate except where approved by the Department of Natural Resources and Mines' Explosives Inspectorate.

 Although ammonium nitrate is not combustible it may present a hazard in a fire due to its strong oxidation properties, or through the evolution of toxic and irritating gases from the heat in a fire.

 Firefighting facilities should be compatible with local Queensland Fire and Rescue Service equipment.
 Firefighting measures must include:

 - being able to extinguish a small fire involving ammonium nitrate immediately with a hose

 - access to water spray to cool the adjacent store if a major fire occurs near the store

 - being able to direct water spray from a safe distance for large storages of ammonium nitrate

 - providing fixed fire detection systems to allow for early detection

 - installing fire hose reels where stores exceed 200 m²